danielfrg/gcp-llm-retrieval-augmentation/docs/2_create_embeddings.md

 # 2. Create Embeddings

-In this step we will create the embeddings to be indexed by the Matching Engine, upload them to a GCP bucket and update the index.
+In this step we will create the embeddings to be indexed by the Matching Engine, upload them to the GCP bucket and update the index.

 ## Generate embeddings